augustinh22/msc_markdown/source/02_Theory.md

 # International Initiatives

 Goals have been identified in the scope of various global initiatives, with the expressed purpose of improving the lives of people across the world and mitigating potential or inevitable risks and vulnerabilities.
 Multiple targets have been identified for each of these goals.
-In this context, indicators exist or are being developed in order to monitor targets and report on progress over time.
+In this context, indicators exist or are being developed in order to monitor targets and report on progress over time using increasingly standardised and reproducible methods.
 Many of the developed indicators are based on official statistics on a regional, national or provincial level, but are not necessarily spatially explicit.
-Incorporating information derived from an objective base of constantly collected \ac{EO} data with existing indicators can offer spatially explicit evidence that informs future actions towards identified goals.
+Incorporating information derived from an objective base of constantly and continuously collected free and open \ac{EO} data with existing indicators can offer spatially explicit evidence to inform future actions towards achieving identified goals.

 ## United Nations' Sustainable Development Goals